 Small businesses cannot succeed by relying on the quality of their products or services alone.
-All the work you put in to perfecting your business model and serving your customers means nothing if you don’t know how to market these products or services as well.
+All the work you put into perfecting your business model and serving your customers means nothing if you don’t know how to market these products or services.

 Marketing is one of the most challenging aspects of running a small business, if not the most challenging.
 There are so many strategies and tools to choose from, and pouring too much time and money into the wrong choice could spell your business’s demise.
-While specific services can be outsourced, all business leaders must at least become experts in the fundamentals of marketing for their industries.
+While specific services can be outsourced, all business leaders must become experts in marketing fundamentals for their industries.
 After all, no one knows your business better than you.

 If this sounds overwhelming, you’re right.
-But plenty of entrepreneurs with no marketing backgrounds were able to effectively show their target customers that they have exactly what they need, even if they didn’t know they needed it.
+But plenty of entrepreneurs with no marketing backgrounds could effectively show their target customers that they have exactly what they need, even if they didn’t know they needed it.

-In this guide, we’ll go over the primary components of a successful marketing initiative, which includes the foundation of the content you’re presenting and the resources for conveying that content to the right people.
+In this guide, we’ll go over the primary components of a successful marketing initiative, including the foundation of the content you’re presenting and the resources for conveying that content to the right people.

 - How Do You Identify Your Target Customer?

 - How Do You Create Your Business’s Brand Identity?